awslabs/aws-sdk-swift/reference/0.x/AWSServiceCatalog/ServiceCatalogClientProtocol.md

 func createTagOption(input: CreateTagOptionInput, completion: @escaping (ClientRuntime.SdkResult<CreateTagOptionOutputResponse, CreateTagOptionOutputError>) -> Void)
 ```

-### deleteConstraint(input:​completion:​)
+### deleteConstraint(input:completion:)

 Deletes the specified constraint.
 A delegated admin is authorized to invoke this command.

 ``` swift
 func deleteConstraint(input: DeleteConstraintInput, completion: @escaping (ClientRuntime.SdkResult<DeleteConstraintOutputResponse, DeleteConstraintOutputError>) -> Void)
 ```

-### deletePortfolio(input:​completion:​)
+### deletePortfolio(input:completion:)

 Deletes the specified portfolio.
-You cannot delete a portfolio if it was shared with you or if it has associated
-products, users, constraints, or shared accounts.
+You cannot delete a portfolio if it was shared with you or if it has associated products, users, constraints, or shared accounts.
 A delegated admin is authorized to invoke this command.

 ``` swift
 func deletePortfolio(input: DeletePortfolioInput, completion: @escaping (ClientRuntime.SdkResult<DeletePortfolioOutputResponse, DeletePortfolioOutputError>) -> Void)
 ```

-### deletePortfolioShare(input:​completion:​)
+### deletePortfolioShare(input:completion:)

-Stops sharing the specified portfolio with the specified account or organization
-node.
-Shares to an organization node can only be deleted by the management account of an
-organization or by a delegated administrator.
+Stops sharing the specified portfolio with the specified account or organization node.
+Shares to an organization node can only be deleted by the management account of an organization or by a delegated administrator.
 Note that if a delegated admin is de-registered, portfolio shares created from that account are removed.

 ``` swift
 func deletePortfolioShare(input: DeletePortfolioShareInput, completion: @escaping (ClientRuntime.SdkResult<DeletePortfolioShareOutputResponse, DeletePortfolioShareOutputError>) -> Void)
 ```

-### deleteProduct(input:​completion:​)
+### deleteProduct(input:completion:)

 Deletes the specified product.
 You cannot delete a product if it was shared with you or is associated with a portfolio.
 A delegated admin is authorized to invoke this command.

 ``` swift
 func deleteProduct(input: DeleteProductInput, completion: @escaping (ClientRuntime.SdkResult<DeleteProductOutputResponse, DeleteProductOutputError>) -> Void)
 ```

-### deleteProvisionedProductPlan(input:​completion:​)
+### deleteProvisionedProductPlan(input:completion:)

 Deletes the specified plan.